andreafalletti/hyprland-/Configuring-Hyprland.md

-pseudo - toggles the focused window to be pseudotiled - params: none movefocus - moves the focus in a specified direction - params: l/r/u/d (left right up down) movewindow - moves the active window in a specified direction - params: l/r/u/d (left right up down) splitratio - changes the split ratio - params: relative split change, +n/-n, e.g. +0.1 or -0.02, clamps to 0.1 - 1.9
+pseudo - toggles the focused window to be pseudotiled - params: none movefocus - moves the focus in a specified direction - params: l/r/u/d (left right up down) movewindow - moves the active window in a specified direction - params: l/r/u/d (left right up down) focusmonitor - focuses a monitor - params: ONE OF: l/r/u/d OR name OR id splitratio - changes the split ratio - params: relative split change, +n/-n, e.g. +0.1 or -0.02, clamps to 0.1 - 1.9
 ```